JanHerca/urantiapedia/output/wikijs/en/article/Nigel_Nunn/Elle_fremit_Au_Bord.md

 ## Use Human Type of Mind.

 > “The great circuits of energy, mind, and spirit are never the permanent possessions of ascending personality; these ministries remain forever a part of Supremacy.
 In the mortal experience the human intellect resides in the rhythmic pulsations of the adjutant mind-spirits and effects its decisions within the arena produced by encircuitment within this ministry.
 Upon mortal death the human self is everlastingly divorced from the adjutant circuit.
 While these adjutants never seem to transmit experience from one personality to another, they can and do transmit the impersonal repercussions of decision-action through God the Sevenfold to God the Supreme.
-(At least this is true of the adjutants of worship and wisdom.)” ([Fascicule [UB 117:5.7](/en/The_Urantia_Book/117#p5_7))
+(At least this is true of the adjutants of worship and wisdom.)” (<a id="a128_725"></a>[Fascicule [UB 117:5.7](/en/The_Urantia_Book/117#p5_7))

 So what happens?
 How do the impulses and influences of the adjutants, a level of consciousness of the Divine Minister, become a mental system for us?
 To what extent are we influenced by these adjutant pulsations?
 If our intellect “resides in them,” in what sense are we free to respond independently to our life experiences?

 > “Always should the domains of the physical (electrochemical) and the mental response to environmental stimuli be differentiated, and in turn must they all be recognized as phenomena apart from spiritual activities.
-The domains of physical, mental, and spiritual gravity are distinct realms of cosmic reality, notwithstanding their intimate interrelations.” ([Fascicule [UB 65:7.8](/en/The_Urantia_Book/65#p7_8))
+The domains of physical, mental, and spiritual gravity are distinct realms of cosmic reality, notwithstanding their intimate interrelations.” (<a id="a132_360"></a>[Fascicule [UB 65:7.8](/en/The_Urantia_Book/65#p7_8))

 One of the advances in psychology in recent decades has been to discover the relationship between our biochemistry and our “state of mind”.
 See the effect of hormones and their use in various therapies.

 > “But many seemingly mysterious adjustments of living organisms are purely chemical, wholly physical.
-At any moment of time, in the blood stream of any human being there exists the possibility of upward of 15,000,000 chemical reactions between the hormone output of a dozen ductless glands.” ([F. [UB 65:6.6](/en/The_Urantia_Book/65#p6_6))
+At any moment of time, in the blood stream of any human being there exists the possibility of upward of 15,000,000 chemical reactions between the hormone output of a dozen ductless glands.” (<a id="a136_294"></a>[F. [UB 65:6.6](/en/The_Urantia_Book/65#p6_6))

 ## Our Emotional Climate